Whitbread: Current operations

 Whitbread's principal current operations are:

 Premier Inn

 Premier Inn is the UK's largest budget hotel chain, with over 750 hotels.

 Table Table

 Table Table is a UK restaurant brand.
 They started as converted Brewers Fayre restaurants.
 The brand was originally set up in 2006 unnamed; the name Table Table was launched in May 2008.
 There are around 100 sites in the UK.

 Beefeater

 Beefeater was launched in 1974.
 The chain underwent a huge revamp in the early 2000s.
 It then proceeded to change its name to "Beefeater Grill" for a period but in 2014 reverted to "Beefeater".
 Beefeater has 140 restaurants across the UK.
+In April 2024 Whitbread announced plans to sell 126 unprofitable Beefeater and Brewers Fayre restaurants.
+It also set out plans to close a further 112 restaurants and convert them into more hotel rooms.

 Brewers Fayre

 Brewers Fayre is a pub-restaurant brand which was created in 1979.
 The pubs are designed to look and feel like traditional local pubs but with a particularly strong family presence.
 There are around 145 pubs across the country.
+In April 2024 Whitbread announced plans to sell 126 unprofitable Beefeater and Brewers Fayre restaurants.
+It also set out plans to close a further 112 restaurants and convert them into more hotel rooms.

 Whitbread Inns

 The Whitbread Inns brand of restaurants was created by Whitbread in 2014.
 In January 2016 there were 13 pubs (all of which were Table Table) across central and southern England.